KDE/digikam-doc/setup_application/miscs_settings.rst

     The digiKam Spellcheck Configuration Page

 Spellcheck can be used on captions, titles, and other text-edit widgets to auto-detect the current language used in text and will propose alternative with miss-spelled words.
 With entries where alternative language can be specified, the contextual language will be used to parse text.
 Spellcheck depends of open-source **Backends**, including **Language Dictionaries**, to operate sentence analysis.
-Availabilities of both are listed in this view for information.
-If you want to add new language or dictionnaries, you need to install relevant packages on your system.
+Availability of both are listed in this view for information.
+If you want to add new language or dictionaries, you need to install relevant packages on your system.

 .. figure:: images/setup_captions_spellcheck.webp
     :alt: